 This course is designed to provide a comprehensive overview of nutrition and its crucial role in maintaining health and promoting rehabilitation.
 The course focuses on nutritional and public health; nutrients; metabolism; food sources; food selection for nutritional, psychological and cultural values; and on various therapies for disease conditions.
 Enrollment is not limited to nursing majors.
-Prerequisite: BIOL 111, BIOL 112; CHEM 115, 117, NURS 320, 321, 322.
+Prerequisite: BIOL 111, BIOL 112. corequisites: CHEM 115, 117.